PRAVIN1698/GreenStitchassingment/README.md

 ## Description

 signup
-    -- uSER WILL BE SIGNEDN IN STORED IN MEMEORY DATABSE - H2
+    -- USER WILL BE SIGNEDiN IN
+    --Information IN MEMEORY DATABSE - H2

 Login
     ==  After login user need to login inorder to retrive the Bearer token